 Small Industries Development Bank of India (SIDBI) was set up on April 2, 1990 under an Act of Indian Parliament.
 It has its head office in Lucknow, Uttar Pradesh.
 It was set up to promote, finance and develop the Micro, Small and Medium Enterprise (MSME) sector and for coordinating the functions of the institutions engaged in similar activities.
+The chairman and Managing Directot of SIDBI is Mohammad Mustafa.

 Mission of SIDBI: